polkadot-developers/knowledgebase/current/runtime/storage.md

 As mentioned above, a novel feature of Substrate Storage Maps is that they allow developers to specify the hashing algorithm that will be used when generating a map's keys.
 A Rust object that is used to encapsulate hashing logic is referred to as a "hasher".
 Broadly speaking, the hashers that are available to Substrate developers can be described in two ways: whether or not they are cryptographic and whether or not they produce output that is transparent.
-In this document you will find information about the pros and cons of the different approaches to hashing; read [the advanced storage document](../advanced/storage) if you would like a better understanding of _why_ the different algorithms may behave differently.

 ##### Cryptographic Hashing Algorithms